gaborkukucska/TrippleEffect/helperfiles/PROJECT_PLAN.md

 *   Implement a **Human User Interface** with distinct views for communication/monitoring ("Coms") and administration ("Admin"). *(Planned)*
 *   Enable real-time communication between the backend and frontend using WebSockets, including categorized logs.
 *   Support multiple, configurable LLM agents (including the Admin AI) capable of collaborating on tasks.
+*   **Implement XML-based tool calling mechanism (Cline-style) for enhanced compatibility, especially with providers like OpenRouter.**
 *   Allow agents to utilize tools within sandboxed environments, including specialized tools for the Admin AI.
 *   Ensure the framework is reasonably lightweight and performant for potential use on platforms like Termux.
 *   Integrate with various LLM API providers (OpenRouter, Ollama, OpenAI, **Google** - *planned*).